 Communication needs reach.
-And by reach, we don’t mean theoretical reach.
+And by reach, I don’t mean theoretical reach.
 In theory, terminals on the factory floor have reach, but the reality is that they’re hardly ever used.

 Likewise, theoretical mobile reach can be created with responsively optimized intranet pages.
 But given the tedious necessity of having to log in daily, it’s a practice that’s hardly ever used by employees in real life.